-Many of the arguments regarding the nature of a stochastic and possibly critical phase transition (28,29,30,31) have been made using so-called cellular automata (CA) models.
+Many of the arguments regarding the nature of a stochastic and possibly critical phase transition (31, 32, 33, 34, 35) have been made using so-called cellular automata (CA) models.
 CA models use coarse spatial, temporal, and state space resolution.
-A similar investigation as the one with the Krauss model can be done for CA models.
-Again, this is beyond the scope of this paper; also here, see (27) for further information.
+For traffic, a standard way is to segment a 1-lane road into cells of length l_c , where l_c is the length a vehicle occupies in the average in a jam, i.e. $l_c = 1/\rho{jam} \approx 7.5$ m.